 Limited agreements are formal agreements made in writing and signed by both parents and can be made by both parties without seeking legal advice.
 Limited agreements must be made after a child support formula assessment has been made and the agreement amount must be equal to or more than the formula amount.

-The formula assessment (or notional assessment) is updated by the CSA to ensure the FAO uses the appropriate child support amounts to calculate the payee's FTB Part A payment and also allows parents to know how much child support would have been payable if the agreement was not in place.
+The formula assessment (or notional assessment) is updated by Child Support to ensure Centrelink uses the appropriate child support amounts to calculate the payee's FTB Part A payment and also allows parents to know how much child support would have been payable if the agreement was not in place.

 Limited agreements can be ended if: